hence-io/slush-hence/README.md

 component and tools you wish to create.

 ##### Name
-* There are 3 questions related to your component name and type, prefix/type/name.
-This will aid in helping to define the components name '[prefix]-[type]-[name]'.
+* Each component should have it's own unique name.
+The generator will guide you through the process of naming your component using the convention '[prefix]-[type]-[name]'.
-* Selecting different component types will provide you with different configurations to match that type's requirements.
+** The Prefix for your component will help to indetify the project where the component will existing ** The Name is a descriptor for your component unique to your project ** Selecting different component types will provide you with different configurations to match that type's requirements.

 ##### Details
 * There are 4 questions related to your components details, from description and version, to your name & email for authoring the component.

 ##### Git
 * You will be prompted for your github username, and whether or not you wish to have a git repo initialized for your component as it's built.

 ##### Configuration:
 * Sass processor: You are provide the option to choice to build this component with Compass (by default) or using lib-sass if you so desire.